 Chocolate Banana Baked Oatmeal is warm, nutty, lightly sweet, and a great way to use up overripe bananas.
 Great for meal prep, it's easy to prepare in advance and easily scaled up to feed a crowd!
 Vegan and FREE from oil, refined sugar, and gluten.

-What’s not to love about baked oatmeal?
-It’s easy, versatile, satisfying, nutritious, smells amAzing, and reheats well throughout the week!
+What's not to love about baked oatmeal?
+It's convenient, versatile, satisfying, wholesome, smells amazing, and reheats well throughout the week!

-- sweetened only with bananas and a small amount of maple syrup
+- it's sweetened with bananas and pure maple syrup

 - prep is quick and can be done the night before

 - and it's made with inexpensive, easy-to-find ingredients

 - bananas - use very ripe, fragrant bananas for the best results.
 They provide a lot of the moisture and sweetness.

 - oats - regular, old fashioned rolled oats

 - milk - any plain non-dairy milk you enjoy

 - thickener - a small amount of corn starch or arrowroot helps to bind the oatmeal